Uninett/Argus/docker/README.md

 ## Limitations

 This is not a complete Argus environment.
 This image only defines the backend API server component.
-It still depends on a PostgreSQL and a Redis server to be functional.
+It still depends on a PostgreSQL to be functional.
 Also, the Argus front-end component is needed to have a functional user interface against the API server.